ghostdogpr/caliban/README.md

 - `@GQLDeprecated("reason")` allows deprecating a field or an enum value.

 ### Custom types
-Caliban provides auto-derivation for common types such as `Int`, `String`, `List`, etc. but you can also support your own types by providing an implicit instance of `caliban.schema.Schema`.
+Caliban provides auto-derivation for common types such as `Int`, `String`, `List`, `Option`, etc. but you can also support your own types by providing an implicit instance of `caliban.schema.Schema`.

 An easy way to do this is to reuse existing instances and use `contramap` to map from your type to the original type.
 Here's an example of creating an instance for [refined](https://github.com/fthomas/refined)'s `NonEmptyString` reusing existing instance for `String`:
 ```scala
 import caliban.schema._
 implicit val nonEmptyStringSchema: Schema[NonEmptyString] = Schema.stringSchema.contramap(_.value)
 ```
-You can also use `scalarSchema` to create your own scalar types, providing a name, an optional description, and a function from your type to a `ResponseValue`:
+You can also use the `scalarSchema` helper to create your own scalar types, providing a name, an optional description, and a function from your type to a `ResponseValue`:
 ```scala
 import caliban.schema._
 implicit val unitSchema: Schema[Unit] = scalarSchema("Unit", None, _ => ObjectValue(Nil))